Signs You May Need a Deep Cleaning (and Why You Shouldn’t Ignore Them)

 Ready to Talk About Your Gum Health?

-If you’ve noticed any of these symptoms or just feel like something’s off, we’re here to help.
-Deep cleanings aren’t scary—and they’re often the best way to avoid more invasive treatments later.
+If you’ve noticed any of these signs, or if something just feels off, we’re here to help.
+Deep cleanings are a common and effective way to stop gum disease before it progresses.

-📅 Request an appointment with our team at Smiles One in Pittsburgh and take the first step toward healthier gums and a healthier you.
+Request an appointment with the Smiles One team in Pittsburgh and take the next step toward healthier gums and a healthier smile.